jupyterlite/jupyterlite-sphinx/docs/configuration.md

 voici_button_text = "My custom Voici button text"
 ```

-You can override this text on a per-directive basis by passing the `:button_text:` option
+You can override this text on a per-directive basis by passing the `:new_tab_button_text:` option
 to the directive.
 Note that this is compatible only if `:new_tab:` is also provided.

 ## Strip particular tagged cells from IPython Notebooks